Locations:

 Congenital Diaphragmatic Hernia

-Congenital diaphragmatic hernia is a type of hernia that occurs during fetal development.
-It can affect the way a fetus’s body forms.
-When abdominal organs move into the fetus’s chest, they can crowd its lungs.
+A congenital diaphragmatic hernia (CDH) is a type of hernia that occurs during fetal development.
+When abdominal organs move into a fetus’s chest, they can crowd its lungs.
 Babies born with CDH tend to have small, underdeveloped lungs and low blood oxygen.
+They’ll need immediate oxygen support and surgery to repair the hernia.

-Congenital diaphragmatic hernia (CDH) is a birth defect that occurs during fetal development.
-It means that the diaphragm — the muscle barrier that separates a fetus’s abdominal cavity from its chest cavity — is not fully formed or strong enough to keep the two cavities separate.
+A congenital diaphragmatic hernia (CDH) is a birth defect (congenital disorder) that occurs during fetal development.
+It means that a fetus’s diaphragm isn’t fully formed or strong enough to be a muscle barrier between its belly (abdomen) and chest.
 That means organs can pass between them.
 When an organ passes through a muscle barrier, it’s called a hernia.

 Advertisement